From $51K to $68K in 15 Weeks: How Fixing First Hire Relationship Before Breakdown Enabled Growth

 “When you hired me at $42K, you had time.
 Daily check-ins, quick question responses, and clear guidance on every deliverable.
 I felt supported and knew I was doing good work.

 Now you’re buried.
-I ask questions, wait 2-3 days for responses.
-Try to make decisions myself, but worry I’m doing it wrong.
-Ship work, don’t know if it’s good enough until client feedback comes back—sometimes it’s great, sometimes it needs rework.
+I ask questions and wait 2–3 days for responses.
+I try to make decisions myself, but worry I’m doing it wrong.
+I ship work and don’t know if it’s good enough until client feedback comes back—sometimes it’s great, sometimes it needs rework.

-Starting to feel like I’m failing.
-Not sure if that’s true or if I’m just anxious because I don’t have clarity.”
+I’m starting to feel like I’m failing.
+I’m not sure if that’s true or if I’m just anxious because I don’t have clarity.”

-Sasha was hired when she had the capacity to support.
-Revenue grew $9K (+21%), and her available time for hire support dropped 80%.
-Hire felt abandoned, confidence eroded, and anxiety increased.
+Sasha had hired when she still had capacity to support, but as revenue grew by $9K (+21%), her available time for hire support dropped by 80%.
+The hire felt abandoned, their confidence eroded, and their anxiety grew.

-The hidden pattern: At $42K, Sasha had 22% of her time available for hire support (10 of 45 hours).
-At $51K, only 4% (2 of 55 hours).
-Support ratio collapsed while responsibilities expanded.
+The hidden pattern was simple: at $42K, Sasha had 22% of her time available for hire support (10 of 45 hours), and at $51K she had only 4% (2 of 55 hours).
+The support ratio collapsed while responsibilities expanded.

 Monday afternoon, Sasha did a time audit: